 - General information,

 - Process and control device information,

 - Sampling locations,

 - Test methods and reporting requirements,

 - Sampling equipment calibrations,

+- Sample recovery;

-- Sample recovery; laboratory analysis, and
+- Laboratory analysis, and

 - Documentation.

-A numeric score (the Individual Test Rating (ITR)) is determined for each test report as the prorated sum of the individual scores assigned to each review question based upon the answers provided (see Appendix A).
+The Individual Test Rating (ITR) is a numeric score determined for each test report as the prorated sum of the individual scores assigned to each review question based upon the answers provided (see Appendix A).

 Our rating system is designed to allow for potential increases in the ITR value through independent review by a regulatory agency.
-In cases where a regulatory reviewer affirms the original responses provided to the review questions, additional points are awarded to the ITR value originally assigned by ERT when the measurement data were initially recorded by the testing contractor.
+In cases where a regulatory reviewer affirms the original responses provided to the review questions, additional points are assigned to the ITR value originally assigned by the ERT or the WebFIRE template spreadsheet when the measurement data were initially recorded by the testing contractor.
 If the regulatory reviewer determines that the initial review points were incorrectly assigned, the points originally assigned to a particular review question are deducted from the ITR.

-5.3 DETECTION LIMIT PROCEDURES
+5.3 DETECTION LIMIT PROCEDURES FOR CALCULATING TEST RUN AVERAGES

-After the candidate data set has been established, we must determine if any of the new data are based upon test results that were below the minimum detection limit (MDL) of the test method used to collect the emissions measurements.
-The MDL is defined by the EPA as "the minimum concentration of a substance that can be measured and reported with 99 percent confidence that the analyte concentration is greater than zero and is determined from an analysis of a sample in a given matrix containing the analyte."
-Essentially, the MDL is the smallest amount of a substance that an analytical method can reliably distinguish from zero, at a specified confidence level, from the instrument signal produced by a blank sample.
+The EPA defines the minimum detection limit (MDL) as "the minimum concentration of a substance that can be measured and reported with 99 percent confidence that the analyte concentration is greater than zero and is determined from an analysis of a sample in a given matrix containing the analyte."
+Essentially, the MDL is the smallest amount of a substance that an analytical method can reliably be distinguished from zero, at a specified confidence level, from the instrument signal produced by a blank sample.
+The ERT and the WebFIRE template spreadsheet provide emissions data at the test run level and provide a flag for each test run that designates whether the emissions value is above the MDL of the test method (ADL), below the MDL (BDL), or detection level limited (DLL) for cases where some of the measurement data used to derive the test run value are BDL.